AntonioFasano/winfire.js/README.md

 Therefore you may add a rule for the local connection, whose full name you don't know, as follows:

     PS> $lan=.\winfire /con-show:local
-    PS> .\winfire /ra:myrule /tcp /lp:2300 /enab /if:$lan
+    PS> .\winfire /ra:myrule /app:c:\myapp /tcp /lp:2300 /enab /if:$lan

 The value of $lan will be similar to `""Local Area Connection""`.

 __A note to `cmd.exe` shell users__.
-It is possible (with a complex line) to store the connection name in a LAN variable in `cmd.exe`:
+In `cmd.exe` it is possible (with a complex line) to store the connection name in a LAN variable:

     > for /F "usebackq delims="  %x in (`winfire.js /cs:local`) do set LAN=%x

 (Replace `%x` with `%%x` in batch scripts).
 In this case, pass it to winfire with: `/if:"%LAN%"`

-If you want details on the rule just added (and to check winfire did the job):
+If you want details on the rule just added (and to check winfire did the job properly):

     PS > .\winfire /rule-show:myrule
     myrule